Lamercho/trio-docs/docs/Configuration/Devices.md

 8. Choose the Trio watch face on the watch and enjoy.

 #### Hints
-The watchface will not display information after another has been used.
-In that case you have to de-install the Trio watchface and re-install it.
-No similar side effects for the datafield.
+The watch face will not display information after another has been used.
+In that case, you have to uninstall the Trio watch face and reinstall it.
+No similar side effects occur with the data field.

-If your watch is not listed in the Release section just ask for it in the Garmin channel.
+If your watch is not listed in the Release section, please ask about it in the Garmin channel on Discord.